banner

 Cognitive biases, flawed reasoning, fallacies and denial dominate opinions and decision making

-The squares labelled A and B are actually the same shade of grey!
+Things that appear to be obvious are not necessarily true.
+Despite appearances, the squares marked A and B in the optical illusion are actually the same shade of grey!

-We like to think of ourselves as rational beings, but the evidence is that several kinds of misthinking are common or universal in human decision making.
+People like to think of themselves as rational beings, but the evidence is that several kinds of misthinking are common or universal in human decision making.

 People are generally unaware of them and can be misled into having strong opinions on things they know little about.